emarsden/pg-el/README.md

   2025-08 with CedarDB version v2025-08-07.

 - The [QuestDB](https://questdb.io/) time series database (Apache licensed) has very limited PostgreSQL support, and does not support the `integer` type for example.
-Last tested 2025-06 with version 8.3.3.
+Last tested 2025-08 with version 9.0.1.

 - [Google Spanner](https://cloud.google.com/spanner) proprietary distributed database: tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
 Spanner has very limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
-It does not recognize basic PostgreSQL types such as `INT2`.
+It does not recognize basic PostgreSQL types such as `INT2` and `TIMESTAMP`.
 It also does not for example support the `CHR` and `MD5` functions, row expressions, and `WHERE` clauses without a `FROM` clause.

 - The [Vertica](https://www.vertica.com/) distributed database (a propriety column-oriented database targeting analytics workloads).
 Its PostgreSQL compatibility is limited: it does not support